hellpanderrr/lua-in-browser/README.md

 16
 ```

-To use an external file you need to mount it:
+To use an external file, you need to mount it:

 ```js
 factory.mountFile(path, content)
 ```

-Using fetch we can make it into an AJAX request:
+Using fetch, we can transform it into an AJAX request:

 ```js
 lua.global.set('fetch', (url) => fetch(url));